SEO is the ROCK!

 Backlinks are critical for good SEO.
 They are like word-of-mouth publicity in the digital world.
 Since others are going to publish links to your website, you should have great content and shareable information to further the cause.

 * Sharing and social

 All SEO efforts should be measured on a continued basis to ensure that it is progressing the right way.
-Analytic tools can come in good use.
+Analytic tools are many and useful.

 * Why use analytics?

 Analytics are generally used to validate assumptions, create new ideas, find correlations or make decisions regarding a inbound trafic strategy.
-They bring to the fore various kinds of data arranged in a myriad of ways.
-While analysing, always frame your questions is direct relation to the strategies and objectives of your business.
+They present various data points arranged in a myriad of ways.
+While analysing, always frame your questions ii direct relation to the strategies and objectives of your business.

 * How to use analytics?